hugomilesi/hugomilesi.github.io/all_collections/_posts/2022-10-11-stock_EDA_analysis.md

 ---
-### Let's create a scatterpltlot to visualize any correlations between the stocks we're analyzing.
+### Let's create a jointplot to visualize possible correlations between stocks.
-- First we'll visualize a __jointplot__ for the relationshop between the daily return of a stock to itself.
+- First we'll plot a __jointplot__ for the relationship between the daily return of a stock.

 ```python